blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 # Terms
+- Wahhabism
-- Wahhabism: Followers of the idea of Mohammed ibn Abd Al-Wahhab, to follow the salaf, or Salafism.
-The term is not used by the followers of Wahab, who prefer the term Salafism, and is used by other people.
+	- Followers of the idea of Mohammed ibn Abd' al-Wahhab, to follow the Salaaf, or Salaafism.
+	- The term is not used by the followers of Abd' al-Wahhab, who prefer the term Salaafism, and is used by other people.
+- Salaaf
-- salaf: They refer to the first three generations of Muslims.
+	- They refer to the first three generations of Muslims.
+- Salaafism
-- Salafism: A conservative belief system that says Muslims should follow the Quran, Sunnah and Ijma (consensus) of the salaf.
+	- A conservative belief system that says Muslims should follow the Quran, Sunnah and Ijma (consensus) of the salaf.
 	- They are generally classified into three types
 	- 1) Purists/Quetists
 	- 2) Activitsts